 Forehead Reduction Scar: What does it look like?

-Though you are guaranteed to a have a scar, the ideal scar should be well hidden, surrounded by hair, thin, white and not raised.
-It should also be understood that there is a possibility that you may need 200-300 hair grafts, transplanted into your scar to help camouflage it.
+Though you are guaranteed to have a scar, the ideal scar should be well hidden, surrounded by hair, thin, white, and not raised.
+It should also be understood that there is a possibility that you may need 1000 hair grafts, transplanted into your scar to help camouflage it.

 Your surgeon should design and precisely plan your incision so that the scar is minimized.
-Leaving a small amount of hair in front of the scar as well as angling the incision so that hair bulbs are not cut, are two important aspects to prevent a balding around the scar.
+Leaving some hair in front of the scar as well as angling the incision so that hair bulbs are not cut, are two important aspects to prevent balding around the scar.
 In addition, creating an irregular or “wavy” incision can help the scar not be as obvious.
 Finally, diligently wearing sunscreen and meticulous care of the incision are critical things YOU can do to ensure flawless results.

 Forehead Reduction Technique: The Secrets